kkd-1021/ASD-CLIP_public/README.md

 bash pretrain.sh
 ```
 # Train——finetune
+before finetune, please ensure that you have pretrained model ./ckp/ViT-L-14.pth and ./ckp/k600_14_8.pth
 There is an example configuration file in configs/train.yaml.
 Modify the root path in this YAML file to point to the folder containing the processed videos.
 Then, run the training script:
 ```
 bash train.sh